LtcSoar/learngit/readme.txt

-git is a distributed version control system. git is a free software.
+git is a distributed version control system. git is a software that is free .
 OK now i seem to know what is git a bit more clear
 it is a reposity that i record the experience in learning git thanks to liaoxuefeng